alexUXUI/personal-blog/src/pages/blog/2019-03-27-micro-frontends.md

 Code bases:

-* Less coupling (not everything together)
-* More reuse (more things using one thing)
+* Code reuse
-* Can have as many web apps as you want
+* Scaling number of code bases

 Teams:

-* Smaller and more focused teams
+* Smaller-focused teams
-* Not everyone working on one code base
-* Faster PR times due to easier reviews
+* Faster development
-* Less risk of breaking things
+* Less risk
-* Teams can choose what ever technology they want
+* Technology agnostic
-* Teams have more ownership due to clearer responsibility
+* Increased ownership

 ## When to use micro frontends?

-Micro front end architectures are a good fit for companies with a big frontend website that consists of many different parts working together and need to integrate, talk to, and share data with one another.
+Micro front end architectures are a good fit for developers with a big frontend code base that consists of many different parts that work together and need to integrate, talk to, and share data.

 ## Who should use micro frontends?

 You and your team!
-No really.
-There needs to be a bigger community around this and is great place to hop in to a tech. community.

-How?
+Micro frontends are great place to give back to the tech community because there is not a enough people sharing their experiences in solving this common problem.

+## How to implement a micro frontend:

 There are many ways to solve this problem, yet few established solutions.

+##### Route a user between websites:
-* A common approach is to route a user to a different website.
-For example: products.amazon.com might route to purchase.amazon.com, using a POST request to share the users shopping cart.
+One hypothetical example would be that `products.amazon.com` might route to `purchase.amazon.com`, using a `POST` request to share the users shopping cart.

 ![alt text](https://i.ibb.co/tMchN7w/Screen-Shot-2019-03-27-at-11-56-09-PM.png)